GabrielCalin/PlotKing/roadmap.md

 ## 🧭 Phase 2 — User Experience & Creativity Tools

-9. **AI Chat per Chapter**
-   - Add an interactive chat panel to discuss or request changes for a specific chapter.
-   - A supervising LLM ensures narrative consistency and, when necessary, re-writes dependent chapters.

 10. **Add Empty Chapters (Writer Assist Mode)**
    - Let users insert blank chapters manually.
    - Intended to help writers start or continue their own text with AI assistance.